BACHELOR’S DEGREE IN ARCHITECTURE

 • “Raumortlabor”, Eichstätt, October 2013

 • Studio, 4.OG, Bahnhofstr.
-90, Nürnberg
+90, Nuremberg

 • In the café of the AAD Lab of Aalto University, Helsinki, April 2015

 The Bachelor of Arts degree entitles students to continue their studies at European universities in accordance with the respective admission requirements, but also to work in architectural and planning offices as well as in regulatory agencies, and to work on projects in teams.
-However, graduates are not entitled to bear the professional title of architect or become registered with state-regulated architectural associations.

-The bachelor's degree programme curriculum (German page) >
+The bachelor’s degree programme curriculum

 MASTER’S DEGREE IN ARCHITECTURE